dwsmart32/arxiv2notion/readme.md

 ---
 ## ⚙️ What should I modify to customize mine?
 - Just modify `BASE_KEYWORDS`, `LOOKBACK_DAYS`, `MY_RESEARCH_AREA`, `prompt` and `ALLOWED_SUBJECTS` in `arxiv_to_notion.py` as you like.
-- Just follow the [Setup Instructions](#setup-instructions), and you'll be able to use it with no trouble.
+- Just follow the [Setup Instruction](#setup-instruction), and you'll be able to use it with no trouble.

 ## 🔍 How It Works